|Table of Contents |

 I had considered leaving many times over the years but loved my job, believed I did it well and was never quite ready or brave enough to call it a day.

-Writing my blog has been cathartic and gone some way to helping me process what took place.
+Writing my blog has been cathartic and has gone some way to helping me process what took place.
 At the time this all began I had only been back at work for ten months after being off for almost two years with issues relating to my mental health.

 What I was put through by several cabin crew managers and the Head of Cabin Crew defies belief.
-This is a company who claims to do everything possible to support the mental health of their employees.

 Unknown to me at the time, this was a witch-hunt that came about because of an encounter I’d had with the Head of Cabin Crew some years earlier.
 She was after revenge and was prepared to go to whatever lengths necessary to achieve it.